karlkfi/kpt-config-sync/docs/dev/test.md

 While doing development of e2e test / framework features, it's desirable to skip steps in the full e2e process.
 The following commands are available for finer grained control.
-This is now supported for -git and -gcp suffixes.
+This is now supported for the -git suffix.

 1- Build GKE Policy Management and end to end images.
 You must do this each time you make changes to .go code.